TeXitoi/benchmarksgame-rs/README.md

 official rust repository, and then propose a pull request here.

 There is a specific exception: pidigits.
-I have a special version that is not provided by the rust repo because it depends on GMP.
+I have a special version that is not provided by the rust repo because it depends on GMP, thus you can propose directly a pull request here.